saybou/serverless-typescript-aws/README.md

 `serverless-deploy is not authorized to perform: cloudformation:DescribeStacks`

 It's enough explicit :)
 So we now need to give this IAM User permission.

+---

 Let's go back to AWS Console, and create a new IAM Group `serverless-deploy` without any policy.

+Let's now create a new IAM Policy :

-Now, create a new IAM Policy.
-Add a policy for the CloudFormation service, allow _List:DescribeStacks_ action.
-Indicate to apply this policy to all resources and click _Review Policy_ button.
+- Create a new IAM Policy
+- Add a policy for the CloudFormation service, allow _List:DescribeStacks_ action.
+- Indicate to apply this permission to all resources and click _Review Policy_ button.
-Name this policy `serverless-deploy` (just for consistency).
-_(If necessary, you can specify specific ressources to apply your actions)_
+  _(If necessary, you can specify specific ressources to apply the permissions)_
+- Name this policy `serverless-deploy` (just for consistency) and finish to create it.

 Now go back to the group we created and attach it this policy.
 Then go back to the user `serverless-deploy` and attach it to the group.

 Let's now try to deploy again